jaspergeer/Colony/README.md

 Step 2) This should generate a installer specific to your OS in directory build/your-os-installer.
 Run the installer.

 Step 3) The Colony application should now be installed on your machine.
 Run the application and enjoy!
-For more information on the different options and mechanics of Colony, see the [user guide](USERGUIDE.md).

 ## Built With
 * [Java](https://www.java.com/en/) - Language the application is built in